 Who We Are

 As York County’s population continues to grow, so does the number of people in crisis.
 Meeting the increasing demand for assistance has been an overwhelming task for our community’s service agencies.
-To help meet this challenge, a group of business, church, government, and community leaders has been working with existing agencies on a new model that offers access to all the critical services for our struggling adults and families at a single location in Rock Hill.
+To help meet this challenge, a group of business, church, government, and community leaders has been working with existing agencies on a new model that offers access to all the critical services for our zero-to-low income adults and families at a single location in Rock Hill.

 I was hungry and you fed me,